sstandenhso/hso-theme-2025/README.md

 ### HSO List of Product Cards, 3 Columns
 This pattern is a 3 column layout of Brands/Products where the Product Image is a background and the title and subtitle of the product are overlayed in the top left corner.

+### HSO Legal Page Section
+This pattern is similar to the About Section in layout but there is no third column.